TheCharBrew/ai-agent-portfolio/README.md

 AI Transformation Leader & AI Agent Builder (MindStudio, SimpleAcademy).
 Director of Product Management & UX Design | Advertising Technology | AI Agent Builder | AI Transformation

-I am a Director of Product Management & UX Design with a point of view about great product experiences:
-- Customers are the foundation of the business
-- Product experiences are emotional and orchestrated
-- I specialize in defining and designing complicated workflows and information-dense B2B software platforms and marketplaces.